Issues

 We can improve street safety with simple tools.
 Curb extensions, painted crosswalks, roundabouts, and narrower lanes are all proven ways to help calm traffic.

 These solutions don’t have to be expensive.
-We can try them out affordably using paint, bollards, and other low-cost materials.
+We can try them out easily using paint, bollards, and other low-cost materials.
 If they work, we can make them permanent.

 Parks, Trails, and the Outdoors